ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 Converters tell the editor how to transform the view to the model (e.g. when loading the data to the editor or handling pasted content) and how to render the model to the view (for editing purposes, or when retrieving the editor data).

 <info-box>
 	Conversion is one of the more complex topics in our editing engine architecture.
-It's definitely worth to read up on {@link framework/guides/deep-dive/conversion/intro the conversion in the editor} before we move on.
+It is definitely worth reading more about {@link framework/guides/deep-dive/conversion/intro the conversion in the editor} before you move on.
 </info-box>

-We'll need to convert the model abbreviation attribute into a view element (downcast) and vice versa (upcast).
-We'll do that by using our {@link framework/guides/deep-dive/conversion/helpers/intro conversion helpers} and defining what the model and the view is supposed to look like for both conversions.
+We will need to convert the model abbreviation attribute into a view element (downcast) and vice versa (upcast).
+We can achieve this by using our {@link framework/guides/deep-dive/conversion/helpers/intro conversion helpers} and defining what the model and the view is supposed to look like for both conversions.

 Converting the full title of the abbreviation is a little bit tricky, because we need to make sure that its value is synchronized between the model and the view.

 #### Downcast conversion

-In the downcast conversion, we'll use one of our conversion helpers - {@link framework/guides/deep-dive/conversion/helpers/downcast#attribute-to-element-conversion-helper `attributeToElement()`} - to transform the model abbreviation attribute into the view `<abbr>` element.
+In the downcast conversion, we will use one of our conversion helpers &ndash; {@link framework/guides/deep-dive/conversion/helpers/downcast#attribute-to-element-conversion-helper `attributeToElement()`} &ndash; to transform the model abbreviation attribute into the view `<abbr>` element.

-We'll need to use a callback function, in order to get the title stored as a model attribute value and transform it into the title value of the view element.
+We will need to use a callback function, in order to get the title stored as a model attribute value and transform it into the title value of the view element.
 Here, the second parameter of the view callback is the {@link module:engine/conversion/downcastdispatcher~DowncastConversionApi `DowncastConversionApi`} object.
-We'll use its `writer` property, which will allow us to manipulate the data during downcast conversion, as it contains an instance of the {@link module:engine/view/downcastwriter~DowncastWriter `DowncastWriter`}.
+We will use its `writer` property, which will allow us to manipulate the data during downcast conversion, as it contains an instance of the {@link module:engine/view/downcastwriter~DowncastWriter `DowncastWriter`}.

 ```js
 // abbreviation/abbreviationediting.js